anywhere campers rental in italy

 1. You may drive on the wrong side of the road.

 Unsurprisingly, New Zealand has a very high accident rate, mostly due to tourists like us.
-They do an amazing job of labeling the roads to compensate for this and our rental also had notes and arrows on the windshield to help remind us to stay on the left side of the road.
+They do an amazing job of labeling the roads to compensate for this, and our rental also had notes and arrows on the windshield to help remind us to stay on the left side of the road.
 Perhaps most helpful is that the gear shift, blinkers, and windshield wipes are on the same side you’re used to in the States.

-2. You will need to learn to drive a stick!
+2. You will need to learn to drive a stick.

 Honestly, there’s no better description than just watching this video:

 Heath knew how to drive a stick…on paper.
 But in reality?
 Not so much.
 Many RVs abroad are manual transmissions, so learning how to drive one is a necessity.
 In contrast, I’ve never seen a manual transmission RV manufactured in the States.
+You can find rentals with automatic transmissions, they are just a little harder to find and sometimes more expensive.

 3. Everything is bigger in Texas America